Trivane - Floating Offshore Wind (FOW) Platform

 Wind turbines located offshore UK, parts of Europe and elsewhere, are now quite a common sight.
 They closely resemble their onshore counterparts, the tower of each one being mounted on a cylinder or frame that is supported on the seabed.
 This is feasible in water depths of up to about 60 metres, but the next horizon is to develop economical ways of supporting large wind turbines on floating platforms that can be installed almost anywhere and in any water depth.

-Most designs of floating platforms for wind turbines have one or more cylindrical hulls,, with ballast to provide stability.
-There are also tension leg designs that rely on tension in the mooring system.
+Many designs of floating platforms for wind turbines have one or more cylindrical hulls,, with ballast to provide stability.
+Other designs attract high wave loads

 Designed from First Principles: The Evolution of Trivane